hubs-community/mozilla-hubs-ce-chart/Readme.md

 ## Deployment
 ### Install this helm chart

-Copy and paste the configs.data output of render_helm.sh into the values.yaml file deleting .
+Copy and paste the configs.data output of render_helm.sh into the values.yaml file
 ```
 ./render_helm.sh {YOUR_HUBS_DOMAIN} {ADMIN_EMAIL_ADDRESS}
 ```